marianemcgrath/pands_project/README.md

 Author: Mariane McGrath

 # **Overview**

 This project explores the **Iris Dataset**, one of the most well-known datasets in machine learning and statistics.
 It includes Python-based data exploration, visualisation, and statistical analysis of the dataset's features, offering insights into class separability and relationships between variables.

-The Jupyter Notebook (analysis.ipynb) includes statistical summaries, visualisations, and correlation analyses.
+My Jupyter Notebook (analysis.ipynb) includes statistical summaries, visualisations, and correlation analyses.

 # **Problem Statement**